-The first tune ever played in World HQ was 'Galaxy' by War.
+The very first tune that we ever played in World HQ was 'Galaxy' by War.
 This far-out groove & summed up our attitude 100% - still does.

 We were used to working in & running the Trent, but this was different.
-We’d finally made it from the days of crazy beach parties, to the promised land of legitimate actual nightclub ownership.
+We’d kept it together & had finally made it from those illicit, outlaw days of crazy underground parties, to the promised land of legitimate actual nightclub ownership.

 For the very first time, we really did have total control of every single aspect of a Nightclub, from the door security, to the tunes & knew we’d the knowledge to make it all work.

-Possibly due to our underground party background, it seems the cops had a hard on for us from the off & the opening night they sent the Police Special Patrol Group down with riot shields etc. to raid / visit the Club.
+For some reason (their institutionally racist culture perhaps..?) it seems plod had a hard on for us from the off & on our opening night sent the Police Special Patrol Group down, with riot shields, batons, etc. to raid the Club.

-Twenty or so riot clad officers, carrying batons & shields, bursting into a tiny little Club with just 36 people in it, all close friends, happily dancing around to ‘Harvest for the World, by the Isley Brothers…
+Twenty or so riot clad officers, batons drawn & carrying shields, come bursting into our tiny little Club.
+There were just 36 people in it, all close friends, happily dancing around to ‘Harvest for the World' by the Isley Brothers on our opening night.

 They obviously had no idea what this all meant to us & just how good & different (to everywhere else they had to police at the time) we aimed to make it.
 We always wanted to be the coolest, the safest & the best.